 But how do we use these backgrounds?

 Now that we know what a background is and what role does it play in our game, it’s time to figure out how exactly we can use this amazing mechanic to bring our dull and not so live character to life, shall we?

 Well, there are many paths one might take to arrive at making a really cool character for your DM’s story charade but we are going to take a look at two of the most classic ways to go about making a background for your character.

-- First: is probably the more off-the-book method, what you need to do is creating your character first and once you have figured out your character, you go through the Player’s Handbook to find which background fits best with your original character sketch that you have made up in your mind.
+- First: is probably the more off-the-book method, what you need to do is creating your character first and once you have figured out your character, you go through the Player’s Handbook to find which background fits best with the original character sketch that you have made up in your mind.

 - Second: is likely a by-the-book method, what you need to do here is you can start with the good old Player’s Handbook and use the options that are already provided to help you fill out your character’s backstory and it give it a more fitting background based on that.